Frans de Munck: Sittardse Boys

 During World War II, De Munck was given the opportunity to play for German club TuRU Düsseldorf through a German officer.
 Because he refused, he had to work in a German arms factory.
 After a promotional match against Goes, Sittardse Boys offered him an opportunity to move to a higher level as a way out of working at the factory.
 As a goalkeeper for Goes, he had excelled in such a way that he could get a paid contract with Sittardse Boys in 1944, as result of a deal with a sponsor at the club, who thereby prevented him from being employed as a forced laborer in Germany.
-In Sittard, an Ausweiss was arranged for him, and after the war he began working at the local police department as an officer.
+In Sittard, an Ausweis was arranged for him, and after the war he began working at the local police department as an officer.
 He then also played for the Dutch police team.

 At Sittardse Boys, De Munck played in the Eredivisie, the top division of football in the Netherlands.
 In 1947, he received an offer from FC Barcelona to become a professional in Catalonia, but te turned down the offer as not to jeopardise his chance of being selected for the national team – in which only amateur players were allowed – and he made his debut for the Netherlands in 1949.
 In 1950, Ajax made him an offer.
 The move, however, did not materialise after it became known that De Munck had received money while in Sittard, something the Royal Dutch Football Association (KNVB) were fiercely against, as they still adhered strictly to the amateur principle.
 As a result, De Munck was banned from the KNVB participation for one year.
 Like many of the best Dutch footballers of his time, he then moved abroad.